marioortizmanero/polybar-pulseaudio-control/README.md

 # PulseAudio Control

-A full volume control module for PulseAudio.
+A feature-full volume control module for PulseAudio.
 Also known as Pavolume.
 Main features:

 * Increase/Decrease and Mute the default sink's audio.
-* Work as a shortcut to pavucontrol.
-* Switch between sinks easily, with optional notifications.
+* Switch between sinks easily.
 You can also blacklist useless devices.
+* Optionally enable notifications and OSD messages.
+* Works as a shortcut to pavucontrol or your favorite audio manager tool.
 * Check [Configuration](#configuration) for more.

 ![example](screenshots/example.png)